 Elaine Welteroth is another successful young woman who quit a job that many would only dream of.
 As the youngest editor of Teen Vogue and the second black woman to hold the position, she was on a fast trajectory to conquer the publishing industry.
 But she knew it wasn’t the right fit.
 Having grown and learned plenty at the magazine, she resigned in 2018 to pursue other ventures.
 In an interview with Elle she says, “I have not looked back once…Like I have zero regrets.”
 What has she done since?
 Starred as the first black judge on Project Runway, published her memoir and completed a book tour.
 She was a success before quitting and she has continued to be so afterward.

-Learn more about Elaine, Sara & Candace and in Reese Witherspoon’s Netflix series Shine On (Episodes 4 & 5)
+Learn more about Elaine, Sara & Candace in Reese Witherspoon’s Netflix series Shine On (Episodes 4 & 5)

 When to follow through

-If we understand that honest quitting can be good for you, how do we know when we’re doing it?
+If we understand that honest quitting can be good for us, how do we know when we’re doing it?
 And how do we avoid the rage quit?
 The essential step in an honest quit is the self-examination.
 Ask yourself:

 - Do I still have things to learn here?